mm80843/T3.5/docs/Benef/PBN__Benef_1283.md

 # __Reduced risk of mosquito-borne infections__

-## Name of the Benefit

-Modifying building envelopes to minimize the size and number of openings can reduce the ease with which mosquitoes can access buildings, leading to a lower risk of mosquito-borne infections such as malaria for building occupants.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in this mitigation measure can benefit from reduced healthcare costs, increased asset value of buildings due to improved occupant health and reduced risk of litigation.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1447.md)